ameynarwadkar/ameynarwadkar/README.md

 ## Hi there 👋:

-- 🔭 I’m currently working on: Computer Vision and Deep Learning projects.
+- 🔭 I’m currently working on: GenAI, Deep Learning, MCP projects.

 - 🌱 I’m incredibly interested in research in Deep Learning and AI.